gbv/daia/daia.md

 `examples/response-6.json`{.include .codeblock .json}
 </div>

-## Authentification
+## Authentication

-[access token]: #authentification
+[access token]: #authentication
-[authentification]: #authentification
+[authentication]: #authentication

 A DAIA server MAY support authentfication via OAuth 2.0 bearer tokens ([RFC 6750]).
 Access tokens can be provided either as URL query parameter `access_token` or in the HTTP [request header] `Authorization`.

-A DAIA server that supports authentification, MUST also support HTTP OPTIONS requests for CORS.
+A DAIA server that supports authentication, MUST also support HTTP OPTIONS requests for CORS.

 DAIA server and client MUST use HTTPS when sending and receiving access tokens.